SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ```

-Notice that with `findElementByPartialLinkText` we don't need to give the full text link, just part of it.
+Notice that with `findElementByPartialLinkText` we don't need to give the full-text link, just part of it.

 #### Find element by tag name

 Finding elements by a tag name is used when you want to locate an element by the name of its label.
 However, because there is a limited set of tag names, it is very possible that more than one element with the same name of tag exists, so this locator is not normally used to identify an element, instead, it is more common to use it in chained locations.

 Consider our previous example form:
 ```